10 of the Best Places to Travel After Retiring

 3. France

 The French, Frommer says, “don’t seem to think life ends when you’re older.”
-She believes older travelers there aren’t treated like second-class citizens, as they may be in other countries.
+She believes older travelers in that European country aren’t treated like second-class citizens, as they may be in other countries.

 She also praises the country’s “wonderful” trains and other public transport options, which can be a plus for older travelers.
 And the euro is almost on a par with the American dollar at the moment, so Frommer says, “there’s never been a better time to go to Europe.”